Jtwulf/stillmd/README.md

   <img src="assets/app-icon/stillmd-icon.png" alt="stillmd icon" width="160" />
 </p>

-A quiet, preview-only Markdown viewer for macOS.
+A quiet, still Markdown viewer for macOS.

 stillmd is built for reading Markdown, not managing it.
 It opens local `.md` and `.markdown` files, follows changes on disk, and stays out of the way.